kc0bfv/autophugo/README.md

 ### Sub-Albums

 If you'd like to create an album that contains other albums - you can do that!
-The way Autophugo handles this is by allowing you to create "groups" of albums.
-The following command creates an album group called "dogs", for instance:
+The following command creates an album called "dogs", for instance:

 ```
-hugo new dogs/_index.md -k group
+hugo new dogs/_index.md
 ```

 The resulting `content/dogs/_index.md` file looks like: